Sambuca di Sicilia: History

 Sambuca, founded by ancient Greek colonists, rose to regional prominence as a trading hub after invading Arab Muslims took over around 830, a few years after their landing in Sicily.
-It was called Zabuth, in remembrance of the emir Zabut ("The Splendid One") Al-Arab, who built a castle at that place, on the slopes of Mount Genuardo, between the rivers Belice and Sosius, 350 meters above sea level.
-Zabut Al-Maghrebi was a follower of the ascetic Ibn Mankud Conqueror 's "Burning Warrior of faith," Lord of the independent Kabyle of Trapani, Marsala, Sciacca.
+According to the folk tradition, It was called Zabuth, in remembrance of the emir Zabut ("The Splendid One") Al-Arab, who built a castle at that place, on the slopes of Mount Genuardo, between the rivers Belice and Sosius, 350 meters above sea level.
+Zabut Al-Maghrebi was a follower of the ascetic Ibn Mankud, "Burning Warrior of faith," Lord of the independent Kabyle of Trapani, Marsala, Sciacca.

 Zabut was inhabited by a Muslim population until the 13th century, when it was conquered by Frederick II.

 From the 15th to 19th centuries, Sambuca experienced alternating extremes of prosperity and poor economic times.
 The court passed the Roman family Barberini and new neighborhoods were built, the city wall was expanded, and palaces, baronial mansions, churches, monasteries, and convents were built.
 The Land of Sambuca was promoted from barony to marquessate with the privilege of Philip II of Spain (Madrid 15 November 1570).
 On 16 September 1666, the Marquessate of Sambuca passed to the Beccadelli family from Bologna, who had risen to the rank of princes of the Principality of Camporeale.

 Sambuca in the 19th century was rich with culture, and in those years an enlightened middle class emerged.
-The writer, poet and patriot Vincenzo Navarro (it) died there in 1867.

 The town's population declined in the 21st century due to its lacking economy and low birth rate.
 The population in the 2010s was 5834.
 Since the 2012 census, the town has seen a decrease of over 200 inhabitants.

 Sambuca di Sicilia gained international media attention in January 2019 for selling homes in an auction with a starting price of €1, in hopes of attracting foreign residents to stop the area's depopulation.
 This became the basis for the HGTV documentary television series shot there, My Big Italian Adventure, starring American actress Lorraine Bracco and chronicling her months-long effort to renovate a roughly 200-year-old €1 townhouse at Via Guglielmo Marconi.